-All 550 employees receive a little something special from the Queen herself.
+All palace employees receive a little something special from the Queen herself.

-In many ways, it’s safe to say that Queen Elizabeth ii is not like us common folk.
+In many ways, it’s safe to say that Queen Elizabeth II is not like us common folk.
 Not only does she own a lot of swans and dolphins (seriously!), nearly 50 places around the world are named after her, too.
-But Her Majesty does have one quality that we can all relate to: She enjoys Christmas just as much as we do.
-She loves it so much, in fact, that she participates in every single one of these 10 royal family holiday traditions you’ll want to steal for yourself.
+But Her Majesty does have one quality that many of us can relate to: She enjoys Christmas just as much as we do.

 The Queen’s holiday season isn’t exclusively reserved for her family, though.
-In addition to her annual Christmas speech that’s broadcast throughout the world, she also makes time to celebrate with her royal staff members.
+In addition to her annual Christmas speech that’s broadcast throughout the world and classic royal family Christmas plans at Sandringham, she also makes time to celebrate with her royal staff members.

-Like many other procedures in the British monarchy, however, there is a strict protocol regarding how the employees receive their gifts, according to the Express.
+Like many other procedures in the British monarchy, however, there is a strict protocol regarding how the employees receive their gifts, according to Christmas with the Queen.
 A senior officer calls out each person’s name according to their rank, starting with the most senior household staff.
-Then, the Queen personally hands each staff member his or her gift.
-Queen Elizabeth offers another festive gesture to her staff by breaking this one tradition every Christmas, too.
+The staff are dressed in their best getups for their brief interactions with Her Majesty.
+Then, the Queen personally hands each staff member their gift.
+She’s participated in this tradition since she took the throne in 1952.

 The palace staff aren’t the only ones receiving some Christmas joy from the Queen.
 Her Majesty also donates money to charities in Windsor, plus offers Christmas trees to churches and schools around the United Kingdom.
 Now that’s what we call the Christmas spirit!
-Next, check out these 50 other things you didn’t know about the British royal family.
+Next, check out these pictures of a young Queen Elizabeth before she took the throne.